uditSharmaNZ/uditsharmanz.github.io/index.md

 # Udit Sharma

-_Software engineer based in Christchurch, New Zealand_ <br>
+_Software Development Engineer (and sometimes technical ) based in New Zealand_ <br>

 [Email](mailto:ush13@uclive.ac.nz) / [LinkedIn](https://www.linkedin.com/in/udit-sharma-nz/) / [GitHub](https://github.com/uditsharmanz/)

-## 👩🏼‍💻 Technical Experience
+## 👩🏼‍💻 Work Experience

 **Software Development Engineer** @ [Verizon Connect, Christchurch](https://www.verizonconnect.com/nz/) _(Jun 2018 - Present)_ <br>
-Fleet management platform and GPS vehicle tracking software for logistic companies
+Fleet management platform and GPS vehicle tracking software
   - Responsible for development and maintenance of applications made with
   - Assist in the design and development of new products/ projects, informing senior executives of alternatives
   - Develop and implement solutions in accordance with policies and procedures